How to Make a Video Wall with Digital Signage

-In the past, video walls were only accessible to businesses and organizations with extremely deep pockets—think airports, malls, stadiums, and the like.
-But now, thanks to the tech improvements and the drop in digital signage and screen prices, businesses with virtually any type of budget can consider building a stunning video wall to get their message out.
+In the past, a digital signage video wall was only accessible to businesses and organizations with extremely deep pockets—think airports, malls, stadiums, and the like.
+But now, thanks to the tech improvements and the drop in digital signage and screen prices, businesses with virtually any type of budget can consider building a stunning 4k video wall to get their message out.

 That said, here’s a beginner’s guide on how your business can build a video wall from start to finish.

-Put simply, digital signage video walls consist of multiple screens placed together to work in unison as one large-scale display.
+Put simply, a multiple tv wall consists of displays placed together to work in unison as one large-scale display.

 In general, very large high-resolution screens tend to be quite expensive.
-Using multiple screens of lower resolution in conjunction is a more economical approach than one huge high resolution screen.
+Using a multiple tv wall with screens of lower resolution in conjunction is a more economical approach than one huge high-resolution screen.

 What layouts can you have with a video wall?

-Video walls have come a long way in recent years.
-Before, most video wall designs tended to focus on small, basic, rectangular implementations.
+Digital signage video walls have come a long way in recent years.
+Before, a common 2x2 video wall design tended to focus on small, basic, rectangular implementations.

-Now, it’s not uncommon to see giant, floor-to-ceiling video walls that command the attention of entire rooms.
-Or super elegant video walls that wow with their artistry.
+Now, it’s not uncommon to see giant, floor-to-ceiling LED video walls that command the attention of entire rooms.
+Or super elegant 4k video walls that wow with their artistry.

-In the end, almost any layout is possible when it comes to video walls—it just comes down to imagination, hardware, budget, and the ultimate goal you want your video wall to accomplish.
+In the end, almost any layout is possible when it comes to a multiple tv wall—it just comes down to imagination, hardware, budget, and the ultimate goal you want your video wall to accomplish.

-For complex video walls consisting of six or more screens, it’s always a good idea to get an AV consultant to help with the set-up.
+For complex digital signage video walls consisting of six or more screens, it’s always a good idea to get an AV consultant to help with the setup.
 That way, you’ll avoid any potential pitfalls or unnecessary headaches.

-What sort of TVs and mounting hardware will you need?
+What sort of video wall TVs and mounting hardware will you need?

-As for what mount you’ll need, that depends mostly on the location of the screens and your budget.
+As for what amount you’ll need, that depends mostly on the location of the screens and your budget.
 Here are the most common mounting systems:

-- Flush: Basic mount that positions your display parallel to the wall.
+- Flush: Basic mount that positions your video wall display parallel to the wall.